Hyatt Regency Grand Cypress Hotel Review

-By contrast, my dessert was the bomb.
-I can’t recall what it was called, but it might as well have been, “A Salute to All Decadent Things, But Mostly Peanut Butter.”
+I can’t recall what the above was called, but it might as well have been, “A Salute to All Decadent Things, But Mostly Peanut Butter.”
 It was like peanut butter angels dancing on my taste buds, and I’d highly recommend it.
-It is super rich, so you might consider splitting this (and the Key Lime Pie, which also looked really good).
+It is super rich, so you might consider splitting this (and the Key Lime Pie, which is also exceptional).

 Let’s move on–we still haven’t gotten to the guest rooms…

 These rooms are really great, with a large footprint that effectively utilizes space.
 They have a modern design flare that’s enhanced by some colorful flourishes and decor.
 The furniture was really nice, and the inclusion of Starbucks coffee was a nice touch.

 The rooms also include a multi-media plugin, cool-box, double sized sofa sleeper, work desk, high speed wifi, large flat screen television, and more.

 Of course, this being a chain-branded hotel, they have a fancy proprietary name for the bedding, this being Hyatt Grand Beds™.
 I have no clue what that’s support to mean, but the bed was really comfortable, as were the pillows.

 The bed did look a little on the basic side without a runner or anything, but I know this is a common style now.
 There’s also an iHome, for those of you still rockin’ an iPhone 4 or earlier.

 While the entire room was impressive, we really liked the bathroom.
 In addition to the walk-in shower (always a plus!), these bathrooms have basin sinks, great mirror lighting, and–most importantly–a rainshower head in the shower.
 We did find ourselves invariably splashing a ton of water onto the floor of the bathroom (even with the shower door shut), but perhaps we are just inept.